tpatterson1996/lcc-metadata-manual/README.md

 ## Requirements for using mdEditor

 * Google Chrome Web Browser
-* Meta Information about your project, as needed.
+* Meta Information about your contacts, projects, and products as needed.

 ---